sermons

 In the late months of 1999, the church set me at liberty to preach the gospel, and brethren churches graciously invited me over to be heard (and tutored some more).

-After coming to the States, Tim and his wife Aurora lived in Kennsington, Maryland.
-Together they united to Columbia Church by Scriptural baptism and became active disciples of Christ.
-He was ordained to the office of 'Elder' in November 2003, serving as Pastor until 2005.
+After coming to the States, Tim and his wife, Aurora, lived in Kensington, Maryland.
+Together they united with Columbia Church by Scriptural baptism and became active disciples of Christ.
+He was ordained to the office of 'Elder' in November 2003 and served as Pastor until 2005.
 They moved to California and were accepted by letter into the Golden Gate PB church membership.
 Tim and Aurora enjoyed fellowship there until moving back to the Philippines.
 Brother Tim continued to minister among the Primitive Baptists.

 In addition to his wife, Tim is survived by daughters Rachel, Camellia and son Aaron.
 Grandchildren are Raymond, Camille, Ynah, Paulo, Nathan, and Caleb.